 Because the ChIP-seq experimental protocol selects for sequencing input fragments that are centered around a DNA-protein binding site it is expected that true peaks will exhibit a signature distribution where forward reads are found upstream of the binding site and reverse reads are found downstream of the binding site leading to reduced coverage at the exact binding site.
-For this reason, the algorithm allows you to shift forward reads towards the 3' end and reverse reads towards the 5' end in order to generate a more marked peak prior to the peak detection step.
+For this reason, the algorithm allows shifting forward reads towards the 3' end and reverse reads towards the 5' end in order to generate a much more discernible peak around the putative binding site prior to the peak detection step.
 This is done by checking the Shift reads based on fragment length box.
 To shift the reads you also need to input the expected length of the sequencing input fragments by setting the Fragment length parameter, this is the size of the fragment isolated from gel (L in the illustration below).